Yu-Tsern/DigitalCertificateLab/lab1/README.md

 ![Alt text](pic/Picture1.png?raw=true "Title")

 The node named CA will be the certificate authority in this experiment.
-The node named WS will be the web server in this experiment and we will install LAMP on this node to enable it to be a web server.
-Notice: we must wait for all the GENI node turn green, which means the remote machines are ready for us to use, then we can continue the following steps.
+The node named WS will be the web server in this experiment, and we will install LAMP on this node.
+Notice: Not until the GENI nodes turn green can we continue the following steps.
 This may take a while.

-## Distribution of digital certificates
+## Certificate Issuance

 OpenSSL is a cryptographic toolkit for SSL and TLS.
 In this lab, it will be used to:

-(1) generate private key and self-signed certificate for certificate authority, (2) generate private key and certificate signing request for web server, (3) sign the certificate signing request generated by the web server.
+1. generate private key and self-signed certificate for certificate authority,
+2. generate private key and certificate signing request for web server,
+3. sign the certificate signing request generated by the web server.i

 Fortunately, this toolkit is pre-installed on GENI, thus no installation is needed.
-After connecting to the CA node, take a look at the "/etc/ssl" directory.
+After connecting to the **ca** node, take a look at the "/etc/ssl" directory.
 This is the directory that stores all files related to Openssl.

 ```
 cd /etc/ssl